Another euro crisis? Italian chaos reawakens concerns

 And that’s the last thing Italy’s populist parties say they want to do.

 Bond markets shuddered Tuesday, sending the yield on the Italy’s two-year bonds sharply higher — a sign investors think the bonds have suddenly become riskier investments.
-The two-year yield more than doubled, from under 1 percent to 2.3 percent.
-That’s a shockingly large jump for one day, and brought back bad memories of 2011, when skyrocketing government borrowing costs threatened to break up the euro and helped drive then-Premier Silvio Berlusconi from office.
+The two-year yield more than doubled, from under 1 percent to 2.2 percent.
+That’s a large jump for one day, and brought back bad memories of 2011, when skyrocketing government borrowing costs threatened to break up the euro and helped drive then-Premier Silvio Berlusconi from office.

 Most Read Business Stories